 Between its search engine business, productivity and communication tools, YouTube, mapping and travel services, and the Android operating system, Google is a playground for data science specialists.

 With so many data-driven verticals, the company relies on data scientists to gather, process, and tease out business insights.
 Whether they’re identifying ways to make Google’s cloud platforms more efficient, helping the organization understand the usage of user-facing products, or simply using the company’s own data to help answer business questions and develop optimization methods, data scientists are a core part of Google’s business.

+Few companies have had as transformational an effect on the world as Google.
 Read on to find out how to get hired as a data scientist at Google—and don’t forget to check out the guides below!

 - Google Data Scientist Interview: A Complete Guide

 - Google Data Scientist Internship: A Complete Guide

 - How Much Does a Data Scientist at Google Earn?

 - Day-in-the-Life of a Data Scientist at Google

 Google prides itself on its “Googleyness,” a term used to encapsulate its culture and the desirable qualities in its employees that contribute to a healthy and productive workplace.

 “Are you intellectually curious?
 Do you work well in an ambiguous environment?
 Do you get excited by tackling a really big problem?” said Kyle Ewing, director of talent and outreach programs in Google’s People Operations Department.
 “That is the kind of person we know is the most successful here.”